 In 1983, Meredith sustained a stroke and began experiencing expressive aphasia, a condition that affected his ability to produce language.
 The stroke forced an early retirement from teaching and months of rehabilitation to regain his speech.
 Despite all of this, Meredith received the National Book Award for Poetry for Effort at Speech: New and Selected Poems (1997), a compilation of both new and previously published poems.
 Both Partial Accounts and Effort at Speech were published after his stroke; Meredith received poetry’s highest awards after having been without speech for years.
 The poet Ed Hirsch praised Meredith as looking “generously and hard at our common world.
 He doesn’t slight the disastrous, the ‘umpteen kinds of trouble’ he has seen—accountability weighs heavily in his poems—but his work reverberates with old-fashioned terms such as fairness, morale, cheerfulness, joy and happiness.”

 Meredith died in 2007 at the age of 88 in New London, CT.
+He had been nursed through his long illness by his partner, the poet and fiction writer Richard Harteis.
 The William Meredith Foundation and the William Meredith Center for the Arts continue his legacy through its residency program, poetry reading series, and various other activities.
+In 2008 Marathon, a movie about Meredith and Harteis, based on Harteis’s memoir of the same name, was released.

 New York Times, New York, NY, 1940-41, began as copy boy, became reporter; Princeton University, Princeton, New Jersey, instructor in English and Woodrow Wilson fellow in writing, 1946-50; University of Hawaii, Honolulu, associate professor of English, 1950-51; Connecticut College, New London, associate professor, 1955-65, professor of English, 1965-83, professor emeritus.
 Middlebury College, Middlebury, VT, instructor at Bread Loaf School of English, 1958-62.
 Member of Connecticut Commission on the Arts, 1963-65; director of the humanities, Upward Bound Program, 1964-68; poetry consultant, Library of Congress, 1978-80.